runabol/tork/README.md

 ## Quick Start

-the [Quick Start Guide](https://www.tork.run/quick-start) for detailed instructions on how to get up and running with Tork.
+See the [Quick Start Guide](https://www.tork.run/quick-start) for detailed instructions on how to get up and running with Tork.

 ## REST API